urschrei/convertbng/README.md

 - Windows 32-bit and 64-bit Python 2.7 and 32-bit Python 3.4, as a wheel.

 ### Windows Binaries
-The Rust DLL and the Cython extension used by this package have been built with a [MinGW](http://www.mingw.org) toolchain.
+The Rust DLL and the Cython extension used by this package have been built with an MSVC toolchain.
 You shouldn't need to install any additional runtimes in order for the wheel to work, but please open an issue if you encounter any errors.

 # Usage
 The functions accept either a sequence (such as a list or numpy array) of longitude or easting values and a sequence of latitude or northing values, **or** a single longitude/easting value and single latitude/northing value.
 Note the return type: